LesUski/100-Days-in-Cloud/Labs/94-React-App-On-S3-and-CloudFront/README.md

 }
 ```

 It might be needed even if you use an user with **AdministratorAccess** policy attached to it.
-And disable the **Block Public Access settings for this account** because this has higher priority then any other policicies.
+And disable the **Block Public Access settings for this account** because this has higher priority then any other policies.

 5. In properties change the **static website hosting** to enabled.